JuanGirelli/Project-1/README.md

 ### Acceptance Criteria:

-- The user can create, edit, and delete tasks.
+- The user can create and delete tasks.
 - The user can start and stop a timer to record the actual time spent on each task.
 - The user can easily transition between tasks with minimal interruption.
 - The user can view a history of completed tasks and the time spent on each.